kragen/derctuo/markdown/sentential-database.md

     => {It} emits =mean({x} * {w}) lumens

-This is easy to distinguish from the dangerous case above because the derivation chain doesn't go through the same rule over and over again.
+This is easy to distinguish from the dangerous case above because the derivation chain doesn’t go through the same rule over and over again.
-However, I'm not entirely sure how to tell the difference between the (safe) transitive closure of a finite relation produced in some other way, and the (unsafe) looping case above.
-So it isn't obvious how to implement something like Turner's Total Functional Programming.
+However, I’m not entirely sure how to tell the difference between the (safe) transitive closure of a finite relation produced in some other way, and the (unsafe) looping case above.
+So it isn’t obvious how to implement something like Turner’s Total Functional Programming.

-There's a practical concern for how to get these arrays of data into the system as a large set of assertions like the example above in the first place.
-But the solution for that doesn't have to be elegant; it just has to be practical.
+There’s a practical concern for how to get these arrays of data into the system as a large set of assertions like the example above in the first place.
+But the solution for that doesn’t have to be elegant; it just has to be practical.

 Consider this Numerical Python example, where I wanted to see the